hughesadam87/pyparty/README.rst

 I'm a PhD student at GWU (check me out on researchgate_, Linkedin_ or twitter_(@hughesadam87)) and former Enthought intern.
 I work in biomolecule sensing and nanophotonics.
 Like any PhD student, my time is stretched across many projects.
-As such, the ``pyparty`` source code may is messy in places, and a test suite has yet to be developed.
-Developing the iPython notebook tutorials alongside the code helped served as a basic regression test platform.
+As such, the ``pyparty`` source code may is messy in places, and a proper nosetests platform is still under development.
+Batch running the iPython notebook tutorials serves as a basic regression test platform.

    .. _researchgate : https://www.researchgate.net/profile/Adam_Hughes2/?ev=hdr_xprf
    .. _Linkedin : http://www.linkedin.com/profile/view?id=121484744&goback=%2Enmp_*1_*1_*1_*1_*1_*1_*1_*1_*1_*1_*1&trk=spm_pic